OnkelTem/wmod-script-twitter/README.md

 It's also a great opportunity to modify almost any existing web application in a big scale.

 But what about browser extensions, you say, ain't they created for that purpose?

 Well, they are.
 But after years of browsers development, they have been finally rendered pretty limited in their capabilities.
 They're executed in a separate process and they can't effectively interfere with a web app, they can't even read what the app receives via network.
-But, obviously, we could perfectly achieve that by injecting a script into the page itself.
+But, obviously, we could perfectly achieve that by _injecting_ a script into the page itself.

 This experimental project is an example of what can be done using an HTTP/HTTPS proxy to modify an existing web application - https://twitter.com.

 ## What has been modded so far

 My goal was to add some cool modifications to the desktop Twitter website.
-Particularly I was not satisfied with how it shows tweets in the feed:
+Particularly, I was not satisfied with how it shows tweets in the feed:

 ![Pasted image 20220511110037](https://user-images.githubusercontent.com/114060/167895950-869d71fd-66e7-448f-8566-d08af572fe92.png)